25prabhu10/notes/docs/Concepts/Application_Security/CrossSite_Resource_Forgery.md

 - Attack which forces an end user to execute unwanted actions on a web app in which they're currently authenticated

-- Normal users: CSRF attack can force user to perform requests like transferring funds, changing email address, etc.
+- Normal users: CSRF attack can force user to perform requests like transferring funds, changing email address, etc...

 - Admin users: CSRF attack can force admins to add new admin user, or in the worst case, run commands directly on the server